NehGuk/13-sp1/README.md

 ## Acknowledgments

-All pictures have been taken from [Unsplash](https://unsplash.com).
+All pictures are royalty-free and have been taken from [Unsplash](https://unsplash.com).